DhairyaMajmudar/DhairyaMajmudar/README.md

   - Support software enginner under GSoD'24 mentorship in JSON Schema org.

-  - Collabrated with technical writers to implement features improving SEO and accessibility of the website.
+  - Collaborated with technical writers to implement features improving SEO and accessibility of the website.

-  - Dockerised website built on the top of Next.js and Typescript to ease the development setup, worked in releasing the latest version of the website.
+  - Dockerised website built on top of Next.js and Typescript to ease the development setup, worked in releasing the latest version of the website.

-  - Implemeted several minor and major features and removed bugs from the website prior GSoD.
+  - Implemented several minor and major features and removed bugs from the website prior to GSoD.

 - ### Season of KDE'24, KDE

   - Collaborated with KDE community mentors to improve Cantor CAS project of KDE, this project is related to visualization of several mathematical systems.

-  - Added support for R, Maxima and Qalculate systems in the cantor and KDE store
+  - Added support for R, Maxima, and Qalculate systems in the cantor and KDE store

-  - Utilised QT help framework and leveraged it with python automation by scripting.
+  - Utilised QT help framework and leveraged it with Python automation by scripting.

   - [SoK'24 Final Report](https://community.kde.org/SoK/2024/StatusReport/Dhairya_Majmudar)

 - ### Collaborator, Oppia

-  - Part of Oppia's LAcE Quality control team where I collaborated with Google Developers from Russia and S.A to remove several frontend related bugs from the production software.
+  - Part of Oppia's LAcE Quality control team where I collaborated with Google Developers from Russia and S.A. to remove several frontend related bugs from the production software.

-  - Wrote test cases for Anuglar frontend utilising Jasmine framework.
+  - Wrote test cases for Angular frontend utilizing Jasmine framework.

-  - Took part in regression testing and helped new devlopers in onboarding process in the project.
+  - Took part in regression testing and helped new developers in onboarding process of the project.

 - ### Webmaster, IIIT Kota

-  - Webmaster in IIIT Kota'a web team responsilbe for handling its official websites.
+  - Webmaster in IIIT Kota'a web team responsible for handling its official websites.

   - Improved codes of IIIT Kota's website and TnP portal.